blackheart-5/Contribution-README/Reade2.md

 ### Problem Description

-There was no option to log to files once the executable started up.
-The only option available to the user was to log to the console.
-In other words, the loguru functionality that supports logging to a file was never wired up through the config system.
+Currently the Session Desktop exevutable appears to support no command line options.
+In order to get the version of Session, the user has to launch the Session GUI.

+-----Uncompleted
 ### Expected Behavior

 Users should be able to choose between four logging destinations via the config file: